 This safety data is from those patients who were initiated on

-ABILIFY MAINTENA,1.8% discontinued ABILIFY MAINTENAtreatment due to weight increase ABILIFY MAINTENAwas associated with mean increase from baseline in weight of 1.0 kg at week 52
+ABILIFY MAINTENA, 1.8% discontinued ABILIFY MAINTENAtreatment due to weight increase ABILIFY MAINTENAwas associated with mean increase in weight from baseline of 1.0 kg at Week 52

 Important Warning and Precaution Regarding Metabolic Changes:

 Atypical antipsychotic drugs have caused metabolic changes including: